 Our primary loan modification initiatives include our proprietary Standard and Streamlined modification initiatives.
 We also offer HAMP, a modification initiative under the Making Home Affordable Program.
 In order to be eligible for a HAMP modification, a loan must have been originated prior to January 1, 2009, and the borrower must have submitted the complete loss mitigation application on or before December 30, 2016.
 Any HAMP trial modification must convert to permanent modification no later than December 1, 2017.
 Based on their origination dates, none of the Reference Obligations included in the Reference Pool are eligible for HAMP.
-In December 2016, we, introduced the Fannie Mae Flex Modification, which is intended to replace our Standard and Streamlined modifications no later than October 1, 2017 (although servicers may implement the modification prior to such date).
+In December 2016, we introduced the Fannie Mae Flex Modification, which replaced our Standard and Streamlined modifications effective October 1, 2017.